- Garden / Landscaping / Patio — 234

 Now that you have your new house, there is no doubt that you will be eager to move in right away.
-The sooner you can unpack and organize, the sooner you can get back to a regular routine and have your life back.
+The sooner you can unpack and organize, the sooner you can get back to a routine and have your life back.

 But before you move in, there are some basic things you have to go through to ensure a safe and proper process.
 In the long run, doing these simple things will save a lot of time and money down the road.
-Make sure you have these things checked off prior to moving and so you can enjoy your first days in your new house.
+Make sure you have these things checked off before moving and so you can enjoy your first days in your new house.

 Secure Your Home

 Before you clutter up the house with furniture and decorations, think about how you will secure your home when you are all moved in.
-If you plan ahead, you can have an alarm system installed before you move in to avoid any hassle of having to go through the process while you are busy unpacking and getting settled.
+If you plan, you can have an alarm system installed before you move in to avoid any hassle of having to go through the process while you are busy unpacking and getting settled.
 Every new home should have some sort of security; it’s a common feature in new homes.
 If you choose to add one, have everything set up and installed and ready to go when you move in.

 Check the Plumbing